nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

+- 1b.
+The given year is invalid

+  - 1b1.
+Focuris shows an error message

+    Use case resumes at step 1.

 - 2a.
 The list is empty.

   Use case ends.

-- 3a.
-The given index is invalid.

-**Use case: Reset list of events to current date**
+**Use case: Reset list of events to current week**

-    Use case resumes at step 2.
+**MSS**

+1. User requests for events to be reset to current week
+2. Focuris shows all events pertaining to current week and year

+**Extensions**

 - 2a.
 The list is empty.